 Special Mandatory Redemption of PAC Bonds.
-The PAC Bonds are subject to redemption prior to their maturity, in whole or in part at a redemption price of 100% of the principal amount of such PAC Bonds to be redeemed, plus interest accrued to the date of redemption, from amounts transferred to the Redemption Account representing Excess 2022-1 Principal Payments (as defined below).
-Any Excess 2022-1 Principal Payments so deposited in the Redemption Account shall be applied to the redemption of PAC Bonds on any Interest Payment Date commencing July 1, 2022; provided, however, PAC Bonds may be redeemed between Interest Payment Dates on the first Business Day of any month for which adequate notice of redemption may be given.
+The PAC Bonds are subject to redemption prior to their maturity, in whole or in part at a redemption price of 100% of the principal amount of such PAC Bonds to be redeemed, plus interest accrued to the date of redemption, from amounts transferred to the Redemption Account representing Excess 2022-2 Principal Payments (as defined below).
+Any Excess 2022-2 Principal Payments so deposited in the Redemption Account shall be applied to the redemption of PAC Bonds on any Interest Payment Date commencing January 1, 2023; provided, however, PAC Bonds may be redeemed between Interest Payment Dates on the first Business Day of any month for which adequate notice of redemption may be given.

-While any PAC Bonds remain Outstanding, Excess 2022-1 Principal Payments shall be used as follows:
+While any PAC Bonds remain Outstanding, Excess 2022-2 Principal Payments shall be used as follows:

-FIRST, if principal prepayments on the Program Loans allocable to the Issue 2022-1 Bonds are equal to or less than 400% PSA (as defined below under "ASSUMPTIONS REGARDING OFFERED BONDS - Average Life of PAC Bonds"), as determined by THDA, then available Excess 2022-1 Principal Payments shall first be applied to redeem PAC Bonds up to an amount correlating to the Planned Amortization Amount (as defined below) for the PAC Bonds and, subject to the application of the 10-year rule as described below under the heading "- Mandatory Redemption - 10 Year Rule," the remainder may be applied to any purpose permissible under the Resolution, including to redeem any Bonds issued under the Resolution, other than the PAC Bonds; and
+FIRST, if principal prepayments on the Program Loans allocable to the Issue 2022-2 Bonds are equal to or less than 400% PSA (as defined below under "ASSUMPTIONS REGARDING OFFERED BONDS - Average Life of PAC Bonds"), as determined by THDA, then available Excess 2022-2 Principal Payments shall first be applied to redeem PAC Bonds up to an amount correlating to the Planned Amortization Amount (as defined below) for the PAC Bonds and, subject to the application of the 10-year rule as described below under the heading "- Mandatory Redemption - 10 Year Rule," the remainder may be applied to any purpose permissible under the Resolution, including to redeem any Bonds issued under the Resolution, other than the PAC Bonds; and

-SECOND, if principal prepayments on the Program Loans allocable to the Issue 2022-1 Bonds are in excess of 400% PSA, as determined by THDA, then available Excess 2022-1 Principal Payments up to an amount correlating to the Planned Amortization Amount (as defined below) for the PAC Bonds shall first be applied to redeem PAC Bonds and, subject to the application of the 10-year rule as described below under the heading "- Mandatory Redemption - 10 Year Rule," the remainder may be applied to any purpose permissible under the Resolution, including to redeem any Bonds issued under the Resolution, including the PAC Bonds (any such remainder used to redeem PAC Bonds being an "Excess Principal PAC Bond Redemption"); provided, however, that (i) the source of an Excess Principal PAC Bond Redemption is restricted to that portion of the available Excess 2022-1 Principal Payments which is in excess of 400% PSA, and (ii) the principal amount of an Excess Principal PAC Bond Redemption may not be an amount in excess of the then Outstanding PAC Bonds' proportionate amount of all Issue 2022-1 Bonds then Outstanding (other than the Issue 2022-1 Bonds maturing July 1, 2025 through and including July 1, 2031 (the "Lockout Serial Bonds").
+SECOND, if principal prepayments on the Program Loans allocable to the Issue 2022-2 Bonds are in excess of 400% PSA, as determined by THDA, then available Excess 2022-2 Principal Payments up to an amount correlating to the Planned Amortization Amount (as defined below) for the PAC Bonds shall first be applied to redeem PAC Bonds and, subject to the application of the 10-year rule as described below under the heading "- Mandatory Redemption - 10 Year Rule," the remainder may be applied to any purpose permissible under the Resolution, including to redeem any Bonds issued under the Resolution, including the PAC Bonds (any such remainder used to redeem PAC Bonds being an "Excess Principal PAC Bond Redemption"); provided, however, that (i) the source of an Excess Principal PAC Bond Redemption is restricted to that portion of the available Excess 2022-2 Principal Payments which is in excess of 400% PSA, and (ii) the principal amount of an Excess Principal PAC Bond Redemption may not be an amount in excess of the then Outstanding PAC Bonds' proportionate amount of all Issue 2022-2 Bonds then Outstanding (other than the Issue 2022-2 Bonds maturing on July 1, 2024, July 1, 2025, July 1, 2026, July 1, 2027, July 1, 2028, July 1, 2029, July 1, 2030 and July 1, 2031 (the "Lockout Serial Bonds")).

-"Excess 2022-1 Principal Payments" means, as of any date of computation, 100% of all regularly scheduled principal payments and prepayments on Program Loans allocable to the Issue 2022-1 Bonds to the extent such regularly scheduled principal payments and prepayments are not required to make regularly scheduled principal payments, including Sinking Fund Payments, on the Issue 2022-1 Bonds.
+"Excess 2022-2 Principal Payments" means, as of any date of computation, 100% of all regularly scheduled principal payments and prepayments on Program Loans allocable to the Issue 2022-2 Bonds to the extent such regularly scheduled principal payments and prepayments are not required to make regularly scheduled principal payments, including Sinking Fund Payments, on the Issue 2022-2 Bonds.